Interview with author Jenny Knipfer

 Q1.
 Hello Sir, can you please introduce yourself?
 Readers would love to know more about you.

 Q2.
-What were the key challenges you faced while writing ‘Blue And White’ book?
+What were the key challenges you faced while writing ‘Discover Laws of the Universe’ book?

 Q3.
 What books or authors have most influenced your own writing?